openstack-archive/tripleo-incubator/notes.md

         sudo service libvirt-bin restart

-* Create your bootstrap VM (having an HTTP proxy is recommended.
-If you do ensure the http_proxy environment variable is exported):
+* Create your bootstrap VM
+  N.B.: We recommend using an apt/HTTP proxy and setting the http_proxy
+         environment variable accordingly.
+  N.B.: This build will be extremely slow on Ubuntu 12.04 (precise).
+This
+         is due to nbd-qemu lacking writeback caching.
+Using 12.10 will be significantly faster.

         disk-image-create vm devstack local-config -o bootstrap -a i386